-So at the end of the day, whatever the head or tail, the product of flipping a coin is to be what they need us to be, but I don’t think it’s going to be an easy journey for them.
+So at the end of the day, whatever the head or tail, the product of flipping a coin is to be what they need us to be, but I do not think it is going to be an easy journey for them.
 We fought Bashir for thirty years.
 We fought Islamist for thirty years.
 We do not accept to be anything other than Sudanese.
 We are not going to accept anything except we are Sudanese.
 We are not going to be Muslim Brotherhood and we are not going to be Wahhabis.

 Since 1989 when Bashir came to power, they stopped all activities that were taking place in Sudan.
 I was at that time working as assistant field officer and contact person with the Red Cross.
 It was in shanty town areas mainly people were displaced from Nuba Mountain and South Sudan.
 I was kicked out, since 1990 I have not gone back to Sudan, and I determined I will not go back until there is full freedom and democracy in Sudan.
-That’s why I didn’t go back.
+That is why I did not go back.

 What needs to be done?
 We want the international community to disarm the militias that are killing innocent men, women, and children in Khartoum.
 It did not just start in Khartoum.
-It started long before as I mentioned the history, but at the time when we were saying this, nobody believed us, but the government used the media to censor, so that the Sudanese community was divided into regions, so that they were unaware of what’s happening in Darfur, what’s happening in Nuba Mountain, and also what was happening at that time in South Sudan, the true story.
+It started long before as I mentioned the history, but at the time when we were saying this, nobody believed us, but the government used the media to censor, so that the Sudanese community was divided into regions, so that they were unaware of what is happening in Darfur, what is happening in Nuba Mountain, and also what was happening at that time in South Sudan, the true story.

 So at the end, they became the most international, terrorist group that has become part of the Janjaweed, mainly from Mali, north Mauritania, Niger, Maiduguri in Nigeria, Boko Haram, and Chad, Central African Republic, and rural Uganda, all are inside this, and also Al Shabaab of Somalia because all those created by Islamic front of Khartoum.
-That’s why now they’re fighting to take the government in Sudan to make an international, terrorist government.
+That is why now they are fighting to take the government in Sudan to make an international, terrorist government.

-But their aim is not only in Sudan, not only Darfur, that’s why we used to say the genocide in Darfur is not like the genocide that took place in 1994 in Rwanda.
+But their aim is not only in Sudan, not only Darfur, that is why we used to say the genocide in Darfur is not like the genocide that took place in 1994 in Rwanda.
 The Darfur genocide is going beyond, taking the land from the indigenous African and in its place putting an Islamic state, so that they can influence other countries.
-That’s what’s happening in Darfur.
+That is what is happening in Darfur.
 Now, Darfur, we have a new settler.
 The Sudanese government gave them Sudanese nationality so that they can stay there.

 Now, the danger of that to the neighboring country includes Chad, Central African Republic, South Sudan, our great ally, our great friend, Uganda, to the Horn of Africa.
 That is the strategy all the way to Somalia.
 In West Africa, from Darfur all the way to Mali.
 They may have to change the map of Africa.
 The missions of Arabization and Islamization is what is happening now today in Sudan.

 What needs to be done?
-We urge our government, our great government the United States to take the leadership role to stop what’s happening in Sudan, to stop the killing, and also bring all Sudanese people together, whether they’re Arabs or Africans, Christians, Muslims, African religions believers, bring them together to form the permanent constitution of Sudan.
-Sudan doesn’t have a permanent constitution which is a guarantee for the rights of the people of Sudan.
+We urge our government, our great government the United States to take the leadership role to stop what is happening in Sudan, to stop the killing, and also bring all Sudanese people together, whether they are Arabs or Africans, Christians, Muslims, African religions believers, bring them together to form the permanent constitution of Sudan.
+Sudan does not have a permanent constitution which is a guarantee for the rights of the people of Sudan.

 And also we ask women presentations during the interim period because we want to try.
 The Sudanese women do not have the power of leadership, full leadership.
 Sudan is known by the genocidal government, known by international community.
 We want new faces of Sudan.
-Having said that, I believe women will not arm one group to kill another group because if she’s a mother, she has a sister, she feels those outside of her like they’re her children.
-So we need a new vision that brings new faces for Sudan, so that we can unite before it’s too late.
+Having said that, I believe women will not arm one group to kill another group because if she is a mother, she has a sister, she feels those outside of her like they are her children.
+So we need a new vision that brings new faces for Sudan, so that we can unite before it is too late.

 Finally, in my conclusion, I would like to thank all of the audience for coming, and also I would like to thank all the people who could not make it here, and I would like to thank the heroes who could not be here who are fighting for our rights in the Nuba Mountains, Eastern Sudan, and Darfur, and the Blue Nile.
 Thank you for having us.

 Well, my brothers were very good on time.
-Everybody did a wonderful job and we’re going to take questions in a few minutes, but we have a little bit more time and I’m going to actually ask each of you another question about something that they didn’t get to.
+Everybody did a wonderful job and we are going to take questions in a few minutes, but we have a little bit more time and I am going to actually ask each of you another question about something that they did not get to.

 10 Signs of Real Change